 Dick Barbara, President

-Dick is a 4th grade teacher at Jacksonville School and has 28 years experience teaching grades 2 through 8.
+Dick is a retired Jacksonville School teacher.
+He has 28 years experience teaching grades 2 through 8.
 He is a founding member of BCWEP and has worn many hats for the organization since it began in the early 1990s.
-He coordinated the annual Bear Creek Cleanup from 1992-2009, was a Watershed Education Symposium facilitator for 10 years and an Educator Workshop instructor.
+He coordinated the annual Bear Creek Cleanup from 1992-present, was a Watershed Education Symposium facilitator for 10 years and an Educator Workshop instructor.
 He's also a participant in the Bear Creek Water Quality Education Project and the Bear Creek Stewardship Project.
 Dick is currently studying Spanish so he can better communicate with the Bear Creek Watershed's growing minority population.

 John Letz, Vice-President

-John is an English Language Learners teacher at Kennedy, Roosevelt, and Hoover Elementary Schools in Medford, Oregon.
-He has coordinated water quality testing at Lazy Creek with multiple classes, and volunteers with BCWEP's Kids and Bugs event.
+John is a retired English Language Learners teacher.
+He taught at Kennedy, Roosevelt, and Hoover Elementary Schools in Medford, Oregon.
+He has coordinated water quality testing at Lazy Creek with multiple classes, and volunteers with BCWEP's Kids and Creeks event.
 John helped organize Spanish 4H clubs at Griffin Creek and Kennedy schools.
 John has also produced films about nature in Alaska and about geography in Argentina.